prodigos/project2/README.md

 this is my second project.
 App with search engine. tecnologies used: htm , jquery, css. created an account in giphy to be able to use the api. the main challenge was to get the json from giphy.
+Another challenge was making the app responsive using media queries.